 Configuration errors can be much more costly than the examples cited above.
 Imagine installing a defective assembly in an airliner.
 Imagine if a medical testing device was not properly calibrated.
 One has to look no further than the steering wheel on their car to see an airbag.
 Is it defective on your vehicle?
 How much will it cost to replace every airbag installed?

 Reducing the training time for both new hires and new products means getting in front of more opportunities more quickly.
-A sales rep can’t pay their own way until they start selling.
+Sales reps can’t pay their own way until they start selling.
 CPQ gets them there quicker.
 Much of the detailed information about a product, how the assorted options work together and in response to the customer requirements does not need to be learned or retained by the rep because CPQ handles those dependencies.

 How long does product training take for your product lines?
 How much can that training time be reduced by putting the selection criteria into an AI-powered CPQ solution?
 Time to production and market access are the metrics to review in this phase of ROI measurement.
 For product rollouts, the amount of time that’s saved translates into how much quicker you are able to start taking orders.